sindywyw/jdt/jdt/src/algorithms/topographic_map/readme.txt

 How to create topography map counter line list from delaunay triangulation
 ---------------------------------------------------------------------
-1. Creating concrate instance of ITopographicMap:TopographicMapFactory.createTopographicMap() (currently it will return mock implementation.)
+1. Creating concrate instance of ITopographicMap:TopographicMapFactory.createTopographicMap()
 2. call the method createTopographicMap of ITopographicMap with the triangles as an input.

 How to draw the topograpohy map: